kirscheeh/classificationBenchmark/protocol/protocol.md

 <!-- # --min-hit-length  minimum length of partial hits -->

 #### CLARK
 CLARK is a taxonomic classification tool for metagenomic samples of any format (reads, contigs, scaffolds, assemblies, ...).
 The method is based on discriminativem k-mers which is used in supervised sequence classification.
-The bacterial (and virus) default database is build using the in-build script <tt>set\_targets.sh</tt> as of 7/12/2020.
+The bacterial (and virus) [default database](../.paths.md "Line 10, 'Clark Default Database'") is build using the in-build script <tt>set\_targets.sh</tt> as of 7/12/2020.
 The custom database is build using the same script but custom sequences.
 Classification is done with the following command:

     CLARK --long -O {input.fastq} -R {output} -D {database} -n {threads} -T {targets}

 #### Kraken2
 The taxonomic sequence classifier Kraken2 examines k-mers of a query sequence and uses those information to query a database.
 During the query, the k-mers are mapped to the lowest common ancestor of the genomes that contain a given k-mer. <br>
-The used default database is <tt>/mnt/fass1/database/kraken2-database</tt>.
+The used default database is is located [here](../.paths.md "Line 11, 'Kraken2 Default Database'").
 The custom database can be generated using the following commands with the <tt>clean</tt> command removing unnecessary files.

     kraken2-build --download-taxonomy --db {database}
     kraken2-build --add-to-library {input.fungi.fna} --db {database} --threads {threads}